DataDog/datadog-operator/docs/datadog_monitor.md

 # Getting Started

-This procedure describes the simplest and fastest way to deploy a `DatadogMonitor` with the Datadog Operator. **Note: Operator version 0.6+ is required.**
+The simplest and fastest way to deploy a `DatadogMonitor` with the Datadog Operator is described in the steps below. **Note: Operator version 0.6+ is required.**

 ## Prerequisites

-The following prerequisites are required to use `DatadogMonitor`:
+These prerequisites are required to use `DatadogMonitor`:

 - **Kubernetes Cluster version >= v1.14.X**: Tests were done on versions >= `1.14.0`.
 However, it should work on versions `>= v1.11.0`.
 For earlier versions, due to limited CRD support, the Operator may not work as expected.
 - [`Helm`][1] for deploying the `datadog-operator`.